Hypfer/deye-microinverter-cloud-free/Readme.md

 - They can operate without an internet connection
 - They can operate without an account
 - They can be monitored and controlled via their local ModbusTCP interface
-- There's also a cloud replacement available that pushes all data to MQTT.
-Check the [dummycloud](./dummycloud) folder in this repo
+- You can also completely replace the cloud with a local implementation: [dummycloud](./dummycloud)

 ## Preamble